samsquire/ideas4/README.md

 # 573. Uniform access protocol

-Imagine I could write a simultaneous `file` and `binary` structure that was network ready for server driven protocols.
+Imagine I could write a structure that was simultaneously effective as a `file` and `binary` format structure that was network ready for server driven protocols such as

-# 574. Behaviour databaset
+# 574. Behaviour database

 Store behaviours and state machines in a database and query over runnable behaviours.